Canine Noise Aversion

 Treatment and Management

 Canine noise aversion is an animal welfare issue that impacts the human-animal bond.
 Yet, historically, treatment has typically been inadequate or ineffective.
 Treatment options have been limited and have included a multimodal approach that employed environmental management, behavioral modification and pharmacologic agents.
 Few of these treatment modalities have strong evidence of effectiveness for noise aversion; most have variable responses and can be limited due to lack of pet owner compliance.

 Additionally, positive outcomes are frequently compromised by delaying any treatment until the signs of the dog’s distress are more profound or its behavioral responses become problematic to the owner.
 Such delays can lead to an increase in the intensity and duration of the response to the noise, to the development of noise aversion to other sounds or to the development of other anxiety disorders, further exacerbating the dog’s condition.

 Now there is a simple solution for effective medical intervention.

-SILEO® (dexmedetomidine oromucosal gel) is the first and only FDA-approved medication indicated for the treatment of canine noise aversion.
+SILEO® (dexmedetomidine oromucosal gel) is the first FDA-approved medication indicated for the treatment of canine noise aversion.